KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/abstractfactory/README.md

 * Write output String to file
 * Return the effective size (bytes) of the written output
-* Return textual description about output file
+* Return textual description of the output file
 * Read file to String
 * Return textual info about source file
 * Support standard (plain text) file support